MOUs for School Year 2023-24

 Confirm the timeline & deadlines for submitting MOUs.

-- The Board of Education has one business meeting each month.
+- The Board of Education has one business meeting each month - and these deadlines are not flexible.

-- Be sure to allow at least one week for your proposed MOU to be reviewed and revised as needed, before we send you the PDF ready for signatures.
+- Be sure to allow at least one week for us to review and revise your proposed MOU if needed, before we send you the PDF ready for signatures.

 Confirm the status of an MOU